 If your accident involved a student taking a public school driver's ed course, the case becomes more complex.
 Government agencies such as public schools have added protection from liability under the law.
 You can still seek compensation, but there will be special rules involved regarding the statute of limitations and additional notice requirements.

 When you're involved in an accident caused by another party's negligence, you're entitled to compensation for the damages you've suffered.
 This includes:

 - Accident-related medical expenses such as doctor's visits, surgery, medication, and physical therapy

 - Anticipated future medical care, if your injuries have left you permanently disabled

 - Lost wages during your recovery

 - Loss of future earning capacity, if your injuries are expected to limit your ability to earn an income in the future

 Since accidents involving student drivers can involve complex liability issues, enlisting the services of a skilled personal injury attorney is the best way to ensure you receive the compensation you need to move forward with your life.
 Your attorney will gather evidence, handle any necessary paperwork, and negotiate for the highest possible settlement—leaving you free to focus on your recovery.

 Neblett, Beard & Arsenault has extensive experience helping Louisiana residents receive a fair settlement for their auto accident injuries.
-Contact us today to schedule a free consultation at one of our six convenient office locations.
+Contact us today to schedule a free consultation.
 You can also call us directly at 800.256.1050.